UncomplicatedCustomServer/UncomplicatedCustomItems/README.md

 ## Features
 **UCI** has lots of features like:
 - Unlimited number of custom items
-- Configs are in a separate file, not the EXILED default one
+- Configs are in a separate file, not the LabApi default one
 - Active community on **Discord**
 - __Special privileges and previews__ for verified server owners
 - In-game commands to handle the plugin and the items

 ## Installation
-Download the `UncomplicatedCustomItems.dll` from the [latest release](https://github.com/UncomplicatedCustomServer/UncomplicatedCustomItems/releases/latest) and put it inside the `EXILED/Plugins` folder.
+Download the `UncomplicatedCustomItems.dll` from the [latest release](https://github.com/UncomplicatedCustomServer/UncomplicatedCustomItems/releases/latest) and put it inside the `LabApi/Port/Plugins` folder.

 ## Having skill issues? <= (Errors)
 Please do ucilogs in your server console then paste the code in the [Bug Report Forum](https://discord.com/channels/1170301876990914631/1230615155193151602) of our Discord server. <br> Please include instructions of how to replicate the bug if possible. <br>